-Before we can fit this model, we need to create new variables selected and notselected. selected will equal 0 if the woman works (wage is not missing) and missing otherwise, notselected is the complement of selected: it equals 0 if the woman does not work (wage is missing) and missing otherwise. selected and notselected will be used as the dependent variables in the censored regression, providing the equivalent of a scaled probit regression.
+Before we can fit this model, we need to create new variables selected and notselected. selected will equal 0 if the woman works (wage is not missing) and missing otherwise. notselected is the complement of selected: it equals 0 if the woman does not work (wage is missing) and missing otherwise. selected and notselected will be used as the dependent variables in the censored regression, providing the equivalent of a scaled probit regression.

-- . gen selected = 0 if wage < .
-(657 missing values generated) . gen notselected = 0 if wage >= .
-(1343 missing values generated) - . tabulate selected notselected, missing
+. generate selected = 0 if wage < .
+(657 missing values generated)

-notselected
+. generate notselected = 0 if wage \geq .
+(1,343 missing values generated)

+. tabulate s . tabulate selected notselected, missing

+notsele cted

-selected 0 • Total
+selected 0 Total

-0 0 1,343 1,343
+0 0 0 1,343 1,34

-657 0 657
+• 657 0 657

 Total 657 1,343 2,000

 Old-time Stata users may be worried that because wage is missing in so many observations, namely, all those corresponding to nonworking women, there must be something special we need to do so that gsem uses all the data.
-There is nothing special we need to do. gsem counts missing values on an equation-by-equation basis, so it will use all the data for the censored regression part of the model while simultaneously using only the working-woman subsample for the continuous-outcome (wage)

-part of the model.
+There is nothing special we need to do. gsem counts missing values on an equation-by-equation basis, so it will use all the data for the censored regression part of the model while simultaneously using only the working-woman subsample for the continuous-outcome (wage) part of the model.
 We use all the data for the censored regression because gsem understands the meaning of missing values in the censored dependent variables so long as one of them is nonmissing.